 Measure the readability of a given text using surface characteristics

-A collection of functions that measure the readability of a given body of text using surface characteristics.
+An implementation of traditional readability measures based on simple surface characteristics.
 These measures are basically linear regressions based on the number of words, syllables, and sentences.

 $ pip install https://github.com/andreasvc/readability/tarball/master